Memphis, Tennessee Page6

 Matt Hering photo

-(7-04) Civil War Capitol.
+(7-04) Marker Civil War Capitol.
 After the fall of Nashville in February, 1862, the Tennessee state government was moved to Memphis.
 The wartime structure sat at this location

 Matt Hering photo